AndrewStaus/data-platform/libs/README.md

 ## Purpose

-- **DRY** Don't repeate yourself methodology to allowing for common code to be reused in different packages
+- **DRY** Don't repeat yourself methodology to allowing for common code to be reused in different packages

 ## Contents